 Companies House Striking Off?

-Companies House Striking Off is serious, most importantly, if you require the company.
+Companies House Striking Off can be serious for a limited company.
+Most importantly, if you require the company.
 It may have valuable company assets or cash you may longer have no control over.

-Striking a limited company off the registrar is a simple process and is considered a liquidation, which is incorrect.
+Striking a limited company off the registrar is a simple process.
+Many people think it is a liquidation, which is incorrect.

-A liquidation differs from the dissolution of a company.
+A liquidation, however, differs from the dissolution of a company.
 Therefore, to strike a company off the registrar remains a way to dissolve a solvent non-trading company.
 The company must not, however, have replaced its name, sold property or any rights within the last three months.

 If then you wish to retire or have a subsidiary company you want to realise value from assets to aid the opening of a new business, this is possibly the way forward.